 3. Features & Functionality To Look For

-If you’re carrying your laptop or tablet sleeveto and from work, having a padded laptop compartment is a must-have.
-The best backpacks will have extra padding underneath the bottom of the laptop sleeve and plenty of room to keep your Macbook or iPad safe.
+If you’re carrying your laptop or tablet to and from work, having a dedicated laptop is a must-have.
+With separate compartments you can easily access your tech without having to rummage through all of your other belongings.
+The best backpacks will also have extra padding underneath the bottom of the laptop sleeve and plenty of room to keep your laptop or tablet safe.

 When evaluating a laptop bag, be sure to check if the padding in the laptop pocket extends all the way to the bottom of the bag or if there are a few inches of space between the laptop sleeve and the bottom of the bag.

 Whether you’re commuting to work or strapping a bag to your carry-on, it’s important to have a bag that is lightweight yet roomy.
 It's one less thing to worry about having enough storage space for your gym clothes or your tote causing you back and shoulder pains.

 A great backpack is ideally made with materials that are lightweight, so it’s something to keep in mind when looking for a backpack made with heavier materials, like an all-leather bag.